 The Backstage main menu provides access to all the functionalities in Backstage used to build and mange the workspace, that are grouped into categories.
 Each category contains its own corresponding set of buttons used to access individual functionalities or modules.

 The menu items displayed can also depend on the modules installed on the workspace:

 - Design: Home / App menu / Theme editor / Emails

 - Content: Users / Speakers / Sessions / Pages / Forms / Documents / Files / Sponsors

 - Live: Live streams / Feeds / Notifications / Conversations / Leaderboard / Meetings

 - Analytics: Insights + tabs for each content type.

 - Marketplace: Categories for each type of module available

-- Settings: General / Team / Metadata / Deeplinks / Copy workspace / Features / Notes / Translations
+- Settings: General / Team / Metadata / Create a template from the workspace / Features / Notes / Translations